 Hopkins Vineyard was established in 1787 by Elijah Hopkins, who founded the farm after returning home from the Revolutionary War.

-All of the winery’s grapes are grown on the farm, and the wines are developed in small, hand-crafted batches, several of which are award-winning.
+All of the winery’s grapes are grown on the farm, and the wines are developed in small, hand-crafted batches.
+Several of them are award-winning.
 The winery boasts many accolades, including the Gold Medal from the International Tasters Guild.

 Their most awarded wine is the Ice Wine, with notes of peach and apricot.